Spoon398/gxmods-spoon/README.md

 Hi there, you're on the landing page for my Opera GX mod repo.

 I store several of my mods here, and they can all be found under their respective folder on the repo.

+This is the main branch, and if something is pushed to a mod folder here, then expect a mod release/update soon.

+Here's my currently developed mods:

 # PATCH NOTES: XBOX 360 NXE v1.1